Amlyze/api-integration-documentation/Soap/README.md

 ---

 ## Account
+ The second step.
+Page provides API fields for adding accounts to the customers
+<b>Press [here](account/account.md) and move to Account API page</b>

 <b>Endpoint</b>

-* [Account](account/account.md) : `POST /amlyze-ws/ImportAccountV2Service`
+* `POST /amlyze-ws/ImportAccountV2Service`
-    * The second step, provides API fields for adding customer accounts

 <b>Used for:</b>
 * Creating a new account for the customer